becca-code2college/c2c-hangman/README.md

 # c2c-hangman
-A hangman game for Code2College
+A hangman game for Code2College written in Python